Disputation: Siri Birkeland

 The PhD defence will be fully digital and streamed directly using Zoom.
 The host of the session will moderate the technicalities while the chair of the defence will moderate the disputation.

 Ex auditorio questions: the chair of the defence will invite the audience to ask ex auditorio questions either written or oral.
-This can be requested by clicking 'Participants -> Raise hand'.

-Theoretical and empirical perspectives on polyploidy.
+Title: Theoretical and empirical perspectives on polyploidy

 A central objective of evolutionary biology is to understand how organisms adapt to novel environments, and to what degree this process follows repeatable patterns.